snowel/RED-copy/README.md

 #### `redcopy read`

-`redcopy read` will demultiply a RED file into its original bits.
+`redcopy read` will devide a RED file into its original bits.
 It takes the following positional arguments:

 `[source file path] [output file path] [multiplicity]`

-If the RED file has a header, the header will automatically be used as multiplicity and the third argument is not needed.
+If the RED file has a header, the header will automatically be used as multiplicity and the third argument is not needed (and ignored).

-If the RED file does not have a header the thir argument must be one of the five multiplicity presets:
+If the RED file does not have a header the third argument must be one of the five multiplicity presets:

 `"weak": mult = 3`
 `"normal": mult = 8`